 -Overhead Expenses: In addition to operational expenses, nonprofits also have to pay for things like insurance and taxes.

 -Marketing and Advertising: Nonprofits need to market themselves in order to reach more people and raise awareness for their cause.
-This can include things like designing a website, printing marketing materials or paying for ad space, all of which are essential components of effective nonprofit marketing strategies.
+This can include things like designing a website, printing marketing materials, or paying for ad space, all of which are essential components of effective nonprofit marketing strategies.
 By strategically promoting their mission and initiatives, nonprofits can engage a broader audience, attract potential donors, and create a positive impact in the community they serve.

 -Grant Writing: Many nonprofits rely on grants to help them fund their programs and services.
 However, grant writing can be a time-consuming and expensive process.
 Donation money can be used to hire a grant writer or pay for the associated expenses.